Coronavirus death toll rises by 44 in state, by 9 in Palm Beach County

-The state coronavirus death toll rose by 44 to 2,096, including by 7 to 291 in Palm Beach County, as both numbers were down from the previous day and one week, the Florida Department of Health announced Wednesday morning.
+The state coronavirus death toll rose by 44 to 2,096, including by 7 to 291 in Palm Beach County, as both numbers were down from the previous day, the Florida Department of Health announced Wednesday morning.

-On Tuesday, the state reported 55 more deaths and Palm Beach County rose by nine.
+On Tuesday, the state reported 55 more deaths and Palm Beach County rose by 9.

 Last Wednesday, the increases were 55 in the state and 9 in the county.